wellspentstyle/SaleSite/replit.md

   - **VALUES**: SUSTAINABLE, WOMEN-OWNED, BIPOC-OWNED, FAIR TRADE (from Company lookup array)
   - Each section is collapsible; filters use OR logic within categories, AND logic across categories
   - Values filter requires ALL selected values to be present
-  - All filter options displayed in ALL CAPS with checkboxes on the right, labels on the left
+  - All filter options displayed in ALL CAPS with light font weight (DM Sans 300), checkboxes on the right, labels on the left
   - Generous spacing between options (~80% of font height), no divider lines between sections
   - Backend passes exact Airtable values (preserving user's naming)
   - CompanyName field used for display and sorting instead of Company lookup field
+  - Sidebar state lifted to App.tsx for proper integration between button, sidebar, and responsive grid
 - **Sorting**: Dropdown with 6 options (default: FEATURED):
   - FEATURED (featured sales first, then by date)
   - ALPHABETICALLY, A-Z (sorted by CompanyName)